phunanon/Chika/README.md

 Note: only program functions are accepted as `f` - to use a native operation use an inline function.

 `unsub topic`: remove previous subscription of `topic`; returns nil.
 `unsub`: drop all program subscriptions; returns nil.
-Note: will remove all matching specific subscriptions.

 **System & program related**